4 x Fourplexes… Part 2: Investment Timeline and Numbers

 A few years back when I started researching Texas, I was still pretty new to RE investing and didn’t have any contacts.
 Since I didn’t know anyone, I started just making a lot of phone calls to realtors, property managers, and friends of friends.
 I began each call with a standard introduction, then asked them the same set of questions.
-(I’ll share my call script and question set another time)
+(Here’s a copy of my call script and questions for property managers)

 At the very end of each phone call, I would finish with this:

 “Before we get off the phone, I’m curious if you know any successful real estate investors or old friends that are looking to sell some of their investment properties.
 I’m growing my portfolio, and want to learn from others who have had success in the area.
 Can you connect me with anyone like this?”